-The Fire Science program is designed to provide the students with the knowledge of modern municipal and rural fire protection and the skills to apply that knowledge effectively.
-Students are introduced to the various aspects of fire science through classroom and laboratory exercises.
-Part of the instruction takes place at area fire departments on a flexible schedule using nights and weekends to allow those already in firefighting, as well as those desiring to enter the field, maximum participation.
-This program is a career-laddering process with the first year graduate receiving a one-year certificate.
-Graduates should be prepared to enter the fire service at an entry firefighter level and to have met the qualifications of NFPA 1023 and 2013, Level I and II (Firefighter).
+The Fire Science program is designed to provide students with the knowledge of modern municipal and rural fire protection and the skills to apply that knowledge effectively.
+Students are introduced to various aspects of fire science through classroom and laboratory exercises.
+Part of the instruction takes place at area fire departments on a flexible schedule using nights and weekends to allow participation of those in firefighting and those desiring to enter the field\.
+This program is a career-ladder where first year graduates receiving a one-year certificate.
+Graduates should be prepared to enter the fire service as an entry firefighter level and to have met the qualifications of NFPA 1023 and 2013, Level I and II (Firefighter).

-Required Courses
+Required Courses Credits

 ~CA 1903 Introduction to Computer Concepts 3

 EMS 2009 Emergency Medical Technician 9

 ~ENG 1003 Freshman English I 3

 FS 1002 Hazardous Materials for Fire fighters 2

 FS 1023 Firefighter I 3

 FS 1033 Firefighter I-A 3

 FS 1093 Principles of Emergency Services 3

 FS 1013 Fire Apparatus, Hydraulics, and Water Supply 3

 FS or EMS Elective 1

-Concrel Education Paguiraments course descriptions